Boston University Commencement Event Information

 MAT students need a minimum of 42-46 credits + 4 GRS/CAS graduate level content courses and a minimum GPA of 3.0

-Ed.M student need a minimum of 32 credits + RS600 and a minimum GPA of 3.0.
+Ed.M students need a minimum of 32 credits + RS600 and a minimum GPA of 3.0.

 CAGS students need a minimum of 30 credits and a minimum GPA of 3.0.

-Ed.D students vary based on program + 4 Research courses (3 from level 2, 1 upper level) and a minimum GPA of 3.0
+Ed.D student requirements vary based on program; students need 4 Research courses (3 from level 2, 1 upper level) and a minimum GPA of 3.0

 Requested Disability Accommodations?